apache/kafka/system_test/README.txt

 # ==========================
 # Known Issues:
 # ==========================
-1. The "broker-list" in system_test/replication_testsuite/testcase_1/testcase_1_properties.json needs to be manually updated to the proper settings of your environment.
-(If this test is to be run in a single localhost, no change is required for this.)
-2. Sometimes the running processes may not be terminated properly by the script.
+1. This test framework currently doesn't support MacOS due to different "ps" argument options from Linux.
+The correct ps execution is required to terminate the background running processes properly.

 # ==========================
 # Overview